-In 2007, in collaboration with the Kent District 17th Circuit Court and the Grand Rapids Police Department, Progressions also began offering its character-development program to at-risk youth through a Diversion Program.
-This program targets first-time juvenile offenders in order to reduce the Disproportionate Minority Contact (DMC) within the Kent County justice system.
-According to a Kent County Family Division Judge, of the more than 500 students who have successfully completed this program, nearly 90% were not referred by police to the court within the following year.
+In 2007, the character skills program was expanded to include a Diversion Program for first-time offenders in the Kent County justice system.
+The program teaches Strong Character skills that equip youth with the strong character tools to achieve long-term success.
+According to a Kent County Family Division judge, of the roughly 500 students who successfully completed this program, nearly 90 percent were not referred to the court by police within the following year.

-Our mission is to apply leading practices in character coaching to help students of all ages acquire and develop the character resiliency skills necessary to succeed in school, the workforce, and the community.
+Our mission is to prepare students to succeed in school, the workforce, and the community.

 • To develop Strong Character skills products for students that are aligned with evidence-based leading practices.

 • To provide Strong Character skills resources to parents and caregivers.

 • To provide Strong Character skills resources to youth-serving leaders.